Salary Negotiation

 Salary Negotiation Tactics

-Once you've successfully navigated the obstacle course of the application and interviewing process in your job search, you may feel a sigh of relief -- an offer is forthcoming!
-There are still a few steps that you should take to ensure that your 1st job offer (or 3rd or fifth) is the best offer it can be.
-Below are a handful of steps you can take to negotiate your salary and benefits.
-If you'd like to take this work a step further, feel free to schedule a Salary Negotiation Prep appointment with our staff via Handshake.
+Once you've successfully navigated the obstacle course of applying and interviewing during your job search, you may feel a sigh of relief -- an offer is forthcoming!
+But there are still a few extra steps that you should take to ensure that your first job offer (or third or fifth) is the best offer it can be.
+Below are recommendations you can enact in order to wisely negotiate your salary and benefits.
+The CCEC typically offers one or more workshops on this topic each year; if you'd like to take this work a step further and cannot attend a workshop, feel free to request an appointment with one of our staff via Handshake.

 Four Steps to Salary Negotiation: